MadhuViharikaN/Viharika-Tech-News/README.md

-# 📰 Grishma Tech News - Tech Insights at Your Fingertips
+# 📰 Viharika Tech News - Tech Insights at Your Fingertips

 Get the latest **tech news** in one place with **Grishma Tech News**! 🚀 Stay informed with curated top stories, eliminating the need to browse multiple websites.